 The most important requirement is the permanent residence of the person.
 For the purposes of the Income-Tax Act such a residence is the address in a place in the sovereign territory of the Republic of Bulgaria, on which the citizen has registered in the Resident Registry.
 This address is registered in every ID document (ID card, passport, residence permit for citizens of European member states, etc.).
 The complete list of the documents is stated in the Articles 13 and 14 of the Bulgarian Act regarding the ID documents.

 An inland person, regardless of the citizenship, is a person who has stayed in Bulgaria for at least 183 days within a time period of 12 months including the entry and departure days.
 It is important to have in mind that a stay for educational purposes or for medical treatment is not taken into account when the stay in Bulgaria is calculated (Art.3 par.
 4 of the Income-Tax Act).
 In the act specific certification of the duration of the stay is not established.
 For this purpose statements of the person or all documents, on which the competent authorities in the country have recorded the entry and departure data, can serve as a proof.
 Practically during the procedure for issuing the certificate for tax residents for specific time periods officials in the National Revenue Agency often require the plane tickets and the boarding cards for the entry and departure in Bulgaria as an additional proof for the stay of the applicant.
 It is of particular importance whether the certificate for tax residents for a person from an EU member state was issued before a time period longer than 183 days.
 It is possible that additional evidence is required concerning property right for real estate, rent contracts, respectively such evidence concerning internet-, television- contracts, with or without wireless providers.
+If the person habitually resides in both countries, his or her citizenship is considered.
+If he is a citizen of both countries, they must come to a mutual agreement.

 These four requirements are taken into account by these conventions for avoidance of the double taxation, which are based on the model for organization for the economic cooperation and development.
 They do not apply for conventions in this scope of application, which are excluded from this model.
 Such are the conventions which Bulgaria has signed with France, Italy, Spain, Great Britain and Malta.
 The main requirement for these conventions is the citizenship.